Thatcher: The Final Days

 Thatcher: The Final Days is a 1991 British television film about the events surrounding the final few days of Margaret Thatcher's time as Prime Minister.
-It was written by Richard Maher, directed by Tim Sullivan and starred Sylvia Syms in the role of Thatcher.
+The film was written by Richard Maher, directed by Tim Sullivan and starred Sylvia Syms in the role of Thatcher.
 The film was produced for ITV by Granada Television and first shown on ITV on Wednesday 11 September 1991 at 9:00pm.

 The film was released on DVD in 2007.